aman5319/DVC-DOWNLOAD/README.md

 ```

-By default the csv filename is file_info.csv if used same file name the --filename option is not required.
+By default the CSV filename is `file_info.csv` if used same file name the `--filename` option is not required.

 There are two sub commands